Tawnygoody/Tarmachan/TESTING.md

 ## HTML

-The sites html has been tested using [W3C Markup Validator](https://validator.w3.org/).
-By getting the source code for each page ("ctrl + option + u" for mac) and copying into the validator I was able to identify any errors/warnings for each page.
+The site's HTML has been tested using [W3C Markup Validator](https://validator.w3.org/).
+By getting the source code for each page ("ctrl + option + u" for mac) and copying it into the validator I was able to identify any errors/warnings for each page.
 Results are outlined below:

 |  Test  |  Result  |  Noting Points  |
 |-----| ----- |---------------|